kyma24/algulus-line/content/problems/cses/two-sets-II.md

 ## Comments

-- Another way to address the overcounting issue is to restrict one number, say $1$ to its own set, and count how many of those work.
+- Another way to address the overcounting issue is to restrict one number, say, $1$, to its own set, and count how many of those work.

 - We can do that in the dp by searching for the number of sets that don't contain $1$.